-Mega Mall is another of Astana’s large shopping experiences.
-Mega is located in the heart of the city and is a great place for both kids and discerning adult shoppers.
-Adults will find dozens of shops on multiple levels offering international name brands from familiar outlets.
-Kids will love the in-door “Babylon” entertainment center which offers arcades games, racing cars, pin ball machines and 3D battle simulations.
+Mega Silk Way is another of Nur-Sultan’s large shopping experiences.
+Mega is located near the EXPO site and is a great place for both kids and discerning adult shoppers.
+Adults will find dozens of shops on two levels offering international name brands from familiar outlets.
+Kids will love the in-door “Happylon” entertainment center which offers arcades games, racing cars, pin ball machines and 3D battle simulations.

-And if you’re looking to pick up a souvenir for the family, try Empire Casa, which features exclusively-designed Kazakh-related items.
+And if you’re looking to pick up a souvenir for the family, try Empire, which features exclusively-designed Kazakh-related items.

-Regardless of what you are looking for, in Astana you can shop to your heart’s content.
+Regardless of what you are looking for, in Nur-Sultan you can shop to your heart’s content.

 This mall and entertainment center is spacious (45,000 sq. meters), up to date, has a 5-theater multiplex and a fabulous entertainment center for the kids.
 With 168 shops in the galleria, there are plenty of shopping opportunities.
 It boasts a fully-equipped Fitness First club and offers convenient middleclass shopping in a safe and friendly atmosphere.

 This is the place to get high quality souvenirs of Kazakhstan.
+In fact, you can find this store also in many other locations including big international hotel chains and some shopping centres.
 They have an exclusive range of products with original designs.
 Their products are perfect as corporate gifts or for weddings and other memorable occasions.

 Eurasia Shopping Centre